kaloyan-marinov/complete-terraform-course/README.md

 and there's 2 main approaches that people use when doing this sort of thing:

-- a concept called "workspaces";
+(a) a concept called "workspaces";
     this is how you can use multiple named sections within a single remote backend;
     we can use the `terraform workspaces` command to create and manage these different "environments" or [, more precisely,] workspaces that live as different "state files" within our backend;
     and so we could say,
     "switch to the `development` workspace [and] deploy that" [and/or]
     "switch to the `staging` workspace [and] deploy that"

-- break things out as different sub-directories within your filesystem[/repository];
+(b) break things out as different sub-directories within your filesystem[/repository];
     we can have a `modules` directory (which has ... different modules that we've built);
     and then we can have [- at the same level in the directory hierarchy! -] ... `development`, `staging`, and `production` sub-directories, [each of which consumes] those modules in different ways

 [those] two approaches have pros and cons that [will be listed below]